Michigan Sports Betting

 The end of PASPA cleared the first major hurdle for Michigan’s legal sports betting efforts.
 In fact, PASPA was the primary hurdle for years because it blocked all states from enacting laws to authorize or regulate sports betting.

-With PASPA out of the picture, what remained for Michigan was to pass a state law to legalize and regulate sports betting.
+With PASPA struck down, Michigan was able to pass a state law legalizing and regulating sports betting.
 That effort was undertaken by lawmakers beginning in June 2018 with the Michigan House passing HB 4926 on a vote of 68-40 to send it over to the Senate.

-While HB 4926 dealt primarily with online casinos and poker sites, it also included a bit of text authorizing the Division of Internet Gaming (DIG) to approve online sports betting:
+While HB 4926 dealt primarily with online casinos and poker sites, it also authorized the Division of Internet Gaming (DIG) to approve online sports betting:

 The division may permit internet gaming operators licensed by the division to accept internet wagers under this act on any amateur or professional sporting event or contest.